linhpham199/status-pages/README.md

 The data was retrieved from 2 sources: [Azure status page](https://status.azure.com/en-us/status) and [Datadog status page](https://status.datadoghq.com/).

 As the 2 mentioned websites do not provide API, I must find another solutions to get the data.
 I found out 2 other alternatives to API which are web-scraping and RSS.
 However, web-scraping is not a sustainable solution in this case.
 Because if the web page changes its structure, the data cannot be retrieved correctly anymore; on top of that, it will be more complicated in case of updating data every 10 minutes.
+On the other hand, RSS is easier to retrieve data and get updated data.
 So RSS was my final decision.

 ## 1. Code insights and explanations